huzongxiang/Protein-vae/README.md

-# protein-vae
+# VAE-Protein(Variational Autoencoder for Generating Protein Backbone)

+VAE-Protein is a generative model for Generating backbones of proteins.
-tensorflow version for ig-VAE https://github.com/ProteinDesignLab/IgVAE
+Tensorflow version for ig-VAE https://github.com/ProteinDesignLab/IgVAE

+​